UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do phone chargers use electricity when not connected to a phone?

-Yes, a charger or power brick plugged into the wall draws a tiny amount of current even without a phone attached to the other end.
+Yes, a charger or power brick plugged into the wall continually draws a tiny amount of current even without a phone attached to the other end.
 While this constant trickle charge technically wastes energy, it typically costs less than a dollar a year.
 However, getting into the simple habit of unplugging fully charged devices and empty chargers is still an excellent way to prevent overheating and improve overall household safety.

-Yes, smart plugs do draw a very small amount of continuous power โ€” usually around 1 to 2 watts โ€” because they need to maintain a constant Wi-Fi connection to receive your commands.
-However, the energy they save by automatically killing power to high-drain devices, like a 15-watt gaming console, far outweighs the minor phantom load required to keep the smart plug online.
+Yes, smart plugs do draw a very small amount of continuous power β€” usually around 1 to 2 watts β€” because they need to maintain a constant Wi-Fi connection to actively receive your app commands.
+However, the overall energy they save by automatically killing power to high-drain devices, like a 15-watt gaming console, far outweighs the minor phantom load required to keep the smart plug online and functional.

 About the Author